kit-data-manager/SEM-Mapping-Tool/README.md

 ### Instructions

-* Clone this repository on your local device and open the file titled `semTool.py`.
+* Clone this repository on your local device and open the file titled `semTool.py` in the `main` folder.
 Alternatively, simply download this repository as a zip file.

 * Using your favourite IDE, simply run the script `semTool.py`.
 Alternatively, it can also be done using a terminal or command line interface by simply navigating to the location of the script on your machine and running `python3 path/to/repository/main/semTool.py`